Eddie Brock

 Debuting in the Modern Age of Comic Books, the character has featured in various Marvel-endorsed products outside of comics, including feature films, animated television series, and video games; and merchandise such as action figures, and trading cards.
-Topher Grace portrays Eddie Brock/Venom in Spider-Man 3 (2007), while Tom Hardy portrays the character in Sony's Spider-Man Universe, starting with Venom (2018) and the sequel Venom: Let There Be Carnage (2021).
-Hardy also appeared as the character in a post-credits scene in the Marvel Cinematic Universe film Spider-Man: No Way Home (2021).
+Topher Grace portrays Eddie Brock/Venom in Spider-Man 3 (2007), while Tom Hardy portrays the character in Sony's Spider-Man Universe's films Venom (2018), Venom: Let There Be Carnage (2021) and Venom: The Last Dance (2024) as well as a post-credits scene in the Marvel Cinematic Universe film Spider-Man: No Way Home (2021).

-One of Spider-Man's most famous rogues and a fan-favorite character, the Eddie Brock incarnation of Venom was rated 33rd on Empires 50 Greatest Comic Book Characters, and ranked 22nd on IGN's list of 100 Greatest Comic Villains of All Time.
+One of Spider-Man's most famous rogues and a fan-favorite character, the Eddie Brock incarnation of Venom was rated 33rd on the 50 Greatest Comic Book Characters by Empire, and ranked 22nd on IGN's list of 100 Greatest Comic Villains of All Time.
 Comics journalist and historian Mike Conroy writes of the character: "What started out as a replacement costume for Spider-Man turned into one of the Marvel web-slinger's greatest nightmares".